-A person with BPD is caring and affectionate.
+A person with borderline personality disorder is caring and affectionate.
 However, they can sometimes give too much or too little, making their love unhealthy or toxic at times.

 Being in a relationship can be dysfunctional for them at times.
 But with sufficient psychotherapy, they will learn to control feelings and actions and thus adapt how to love healthily.

 What is the best mood stabilizer for a person with a borderline personality disorder?

 Lithium carbonate and anticonvulsant medications prove useful in controlling mood swings and impulsivity.